The #USvsHate Process

 Here are a few things to remember as you prepare to submit:

-- 5 entries max per class, per challenge!
+- Teachers can submit 5 entries max per class, per challenge!
 Consider inviting students to help you select entries.

 - PLAN AHEAD: For students under 18, parent/guardian permission is required for any entry submitted with a student’s name on it.
-(You will vouch that you got this permission when you submit; you won’t have to upload a permission slip.)
-Here’s a permission slip educators can use to get that parent permission.
+Here is that permission slip PDF.
+Otherwise, you must anonymize students when submitting.

 - Any message submitted must be ready to share publicly.

-- When you submit, you and students can share the teaching, learning, and intentions behind messages.
+- When you submit, educators and students are invited to share the teaching, learning, and intentions behind messages.
+Plan ahead– we share these backstories publicly with winning entries!

 Winning entries will be amplified nationally via our website and social media.
-A subset will be made into Zoom backgrounds and free posters and stickers for participating classrooms.
+A subset will be made into free posters and stickers for participants.
 Check out our latest winning messages!

 Less Details